 The Joyce’s Open Channels Project promoting diverse voices is generously supported by the Ford Foundation and the Rockefeller Brothers Fund.
 Commissioning support for Mercy generously provided, in part, by The Joyce’s Stephen and Cathy Weinroth Fund for New Work.
 Underwriting support for The Joyce’s presentation of Ronald K. Brown/EVIDENCE provided by Amit Wadhwaney.

-Both Program A and Program B are approximately two hours and two intermissions.
+Both Program A and Program B are approximately two hours with one intermission.
 Late seating will be at the discretion of house management and latecomers are not guaranteed they will be seated in their purchased seats.